microsoft/pxt/common-docs/identity/cloud-sync.md

 ## What are the limits?

-Individual projects must be less than 512k in size to be synced to cloud.
+Individual projects must be less than 512K bytes in size to be synced to cloud.
 You may store up to 1000 projects in the cloud.

 ## When is a project saved to the cloud?